-In March 2022, the Company entered into a professional services agreement with Triple Ring Technologies, Inc, a co-development company, to assist in the design and development of the Company's telehealth complete solution 3D vector ECG collection device for remote heart attack or MI monitoring, followed by an amendment for cost reduction initiatives.
-The agreement with Triple Ring includes a commitment totaling approximately \$3.0 million.
+In March 2022, the Company entered into a professional services agreement with Triple Ring Technologies, Inc. ("TRT"), a co-development company, to assist in the design and development of the Company's telehealth complete solution 3D vector ECG collection device for remote heart attack or MI monitoring.
+This agreement was followed by several amendments.
+The agreement with Triple Ring includes a commitment totaling \$1.7 million.